Everything You Need to Know About Law Firm SEO

 We can circumvent this by telling Google EXACTLY what they should consider important.

-We did this with the Golden Triangle (Title, Meta, H1), which are all types of structured data.
+We did this with the Golden Triangle (Title Tags, Meta Description, H1), which are all types of structured data.
 But, we can take a step further.
-SD is information in a code format that makes it easier for Google to digest.
+Structured data is information in a coded format that makes it easier for Google to digest.

 Utilize all of the SD that is relevant for you!

 This could be >> HEADERS, BOLD TEXT, ORDERED LISTS, SCHEMA, AND MORE.

 Using these tells Google, “hey, this is important, please focus on it.”

 This isn’t just for kicks.
 We know for a fact that IT WORKS.
 Optimizing the material on a page is one of the quickest and most impactful wins you can have.

 Here is a nice intro to structured data for SEO from Moz.